fbrowther/Web-Scraping-Challenge/README.md

 ### (3) Mars Facts

-In order to obtain the facts about Mars "https://galaxyfacts-mars.com/" was visited and the table containing facts about the red planet including diameter, mass, moon, temperature etc were scraped using pandas.
-The table was then converted to a HTML table string.
+In order to obtain the facts about Mars, "https://galaxyfacts-mars.com/" was visited and the table containing facts about the red planet including diameter, mass, moon, temperature etc were scraped using pandas.
+The table was then converted to a HTML table string and stored in the same dictionary as above.

 ### (4) Mars Hemispheres